Avg. consumer rating = 89/100

 |Bare Floor||36 min 40 sec||17 min 55 sec|

 In our carpet tests we used medium pile carpet.
 It may be that we would’ve seen longer run times if we used shorter pile carpet (less resistance).
 As it was, the tested carpet run time in standard power mode was 3 minutes short of the official time, but still not too bad at 20 minutes.

 We were impressed with the run time on our tile floor and our tested run time (36 min 40 sec) in standard power mode was longer than the official time by 2 min and 40 seconds.

-There are no official figures for boost power mode but it was apparent in our tests that this power mode sapped power rapidly on both surfaces, reducing run time on carpet by 28.4% and on our tile floor by a whopping 51.1%.
+The official figures in boost power mode are 10 minutes on both carpet and bare floors.
+It was apparent in our tests that this power mode sapped power rapidly on both surfaces, reducing run time on carpet by 28.4% and on our tile floor by a whopping 51.1%.